Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 2) Speed is instant, consistent, and accurate:

-According to the speed test, we got wow and flutter at around 0.08 to 0.12, which is amazing, and the unit has a perfectly dampened DC servo direct-drive motor that has a sensor that checks and adjusts the motor speed up to 500 times a second and makes sure that the turntable is spinning at a consistent speed without any need for manual adjustments.
+According to the speed test, we got wow and flutter at around 0.08 to 0.12, which is amazing.
+The unit has a perfectly dampened DC servo direct-drive motor with a sensor that checks and adjusts the motor speed up to 500 times a second and ensures that the turntable is spinning at a consistent speed without any need for manual adjustments.

 So, with the motor’s high torque, advanced features, and wow/flutter under 0.12%, I assure you that you will be getting instant and consistent platter speed.